bibleexchange/doctine-1__textbook/en/16_record-of-angels.md

 ### The Angel of the Lord

 There are four angels named or titled in the Bible.
 The first mention of angels in the Bible is Genesis 16:7.
-The ‘angel of the Lord’ told Hagar to return to Sarai.
+The "angel of the Lord" told Hagar to return to Sarai.

-This is the first of many times ‘The Angel of the Lord’ delivered messages:
+This is the first of many times "The Angel of the Lord" delivered messages:

 1. Spoke to Moses out of a burning bush (Ex.
 3:2)
 2. Spoke to Manoah and his wife about Samson (Judges 13:2)